Why Every City Needs an ADA-Compliant Website

 For additional guidance on ADA Title II, view this ADA Checklist.

-How Munibit Helps Cities Achieve ADA Compliance
+How Munibit Helps Cities Improve ADA Compliance

 Our approach includes:

-• Built for ADA and WCAG standards
+• Built to support WCAG 2.1 AA standards

-• Accessibility-first web design
+• Accessibility-supported web design

-• CMS tools that prevent non-compliant content
+• CMS tools that prevent non-compliant content (like documents, & forms)

 • Ongoing monitoring and staff training